 Why is this able to happen?

-UTIs are becoming harder to treat and the short courses of antibiotics that official NICE guidelines for GPs recommend are not effective against chronic infections.
+UTIs are becoming harder to treat and the short courses of antibiotics that official National Institute for Health and Care Excellence (NICE) guidelines for GPs recommend are not effective against chronic infections.
 Research shows that:

 - Bacteria are becoming resistant to antibiotics that have traditionally been used to treat UTIs so these drugs are now less effective

 - Bacteria are able to protect themselves against both antibiotics and the body’s own immune system by hiding inside the cells of the bladder wall and in ‘biofilms’ that already exist on the tissues of the urinary tract